Tulsa man sues state after wrongful murder conviction resulting in imprisonment for 28 years

 “I was very concerned about the tactics used in order to get these children interrogated,” Holmes said in court last year of the witnesses involved, who were teenagers at the time of the homicide.
 “Frankly, I tell you I was appalled at the way those interviews went.”

-Then-District Attorney Tim Harris has emphatically denied wrongdoing in his prosecution of Atchison, and District Attorney Steve Kunzweiler defended Harris's integrity after Holmes, citing allegations about Harris's conduct, decided to release Atchison from custody.
+Then-District Attorney Tim Harris has emphatically denied wrongdoing in his prosecution of Atchison, and District Attorney Steve Kunzweiler defended Harris’ integrity after Holmes, citing allegations about Harris’ conduct, decided to release Atchison from custody.

 Atchison, for his part, said upon his release last year that he believed life was too short to hold a grudge for what happened to him.